edwardtsatsu/assessment/README.md

 This assessment is to test how I tackle problems, how fast I learn new technologies, and my level of knowledge right now.

+This project is build with python run on the FASTAPI framework

 ## Install and Run Project

+### clone the project using:
 ```bash
 git clone https://github.com/edwardtsatsu/assessment.git
 ```